2017 New York City truck attack: Attack

+He encountered another female bicyclist but barely missed her.
+Just after missing, he struck another female bicyclist and left her severely injured.
+The next set of victims were 10 Argentinian tourists bicycling down the lane in two columns of five.
+Saipov struck all 10 people, killing each person on the left column while leaving those on the right with injuries.
+After killing the Argentinian tourists, he sideswiped a female bicyclist who was biking north.
+She witnessed the Argentinian tourists being struck and tried to get out of the path of the truck.
+She was left with a broken foot and several other minor injuries.
+At this point, Saipov was reaching speeds of 57 mph.
+The next person struck was a man from New Jersey who was riding a Citi bike during his break from work.
+He was run over fatally with the truck.
+Just after running over the man from New Jersey, Saipov swerved and struck a teacher from Stuyvesant High School who was about to enter the lane on a Citi bike.
+He was thrown into the air and suffered minor injuries.
+Just ahead of the teacher, the man fatally struck a final bicyclist, throwing his body into the air.
+In total, Saipov killed eight people and wounded 11 other cyclists on the 1 mi stretch.

-The driver's truck crashed into a school bus that was transporting students with special needs.
-Four people on the bus were injured.
+Saipov accelerated to a speed of 66 mph.
+He tried swerving left to return to the main road.
+In the process, he drove onto the median, spreading dirt everywhere, hit a sign, knocked over a traffic light, then crashed into a school bus that was transporting students with special needs.
+Two out of the four people on the bus were injured.
 The truck stopped near the corner of Chambers Street and West Street, close to Stuyvesant High School.
-The driver exited the truck and ran, zigzagging, while brandishing weapons that were later found to be a paintball gun and a pellet gun.
+The driver tried retrieving his three knives only for them to be out of reach for him after the crash.
+He exited the truck and ran, zigzagging, while brandishing weapons that were later found to be a paintball gun and a pellet gun.
 Police said he shouted "Allahu Akbar" as he stepped out of the vehicle.
 He was shot in the abdomen by New York City Police Department officer Ryan Nash, taken into custody, and transported to Bellevue Hospital for medical care.

 It was the fifteenth vehicular attack in North America and Europe by jihadist terrorists since 2014, according to New America, a nonpartisan research institution.
 To date, these attacks had killed a total of 142 people.
 The incident was considered the deadliest terrorist attack in New York City since the September 11 attacks of 2001.